nextflow-io/nextflow/docs/operator.rst

 Splitting operators
 ====================

-These operators are used to split the items emitted by channel in chunks that can be processed by downstream operators or processes.
+These operators are used to split items emitted by channels into chunks that can be processed by downstream operators or processes.

 The available splitting operators are: